 - (a) The project must propose at least two multifamily residential units.
 Guidelines §§ 102(o), 400(a). - (b) If the project is mixed-use, at least two-thirds of the proposed development's square footage must be designated for residential use.
 Guidelines § 400(b). - i.
 The two-thirds calculation is based upon the proportion of gross square footage of residential space and related facilities to gross development building square footage for an unrelated use, such as commercial or office uses.
 Structures utilized by both residential and non-residential uses shall be credited proportionally to intended use.
 Guidelines § 400(b). - ii.
 Related residential facilities are defined as any manager's units and any and all common area spaces that are included within the physical boundaries of the housing development, including, but not limited to, common area space, walkways, balconies, patios, clubhouse space, meeting rooms, laundry facilities, and parking areas that are exclusively available to residential users, except any portions of the overall development that are specifically commercial space.
 Guidelines § 102(u). - iii.
-Additional density, floor area, or units granted pursuant to Density Bonus Law are excluded from this calculation.
-Guidelines § 400(b). - (c) If the development project qualifies for a density bonus under Government Code section 65915, the applicant must submit detailed plans clearly showing the square footage of: - i.
-Additional density, floor area, or units granted pursuant to Density Bonus law, ii.
-The related facilities or proportion of related facilities that serve the Density Bonus law additions.

-The plans must be of sufficient detail to verify the square footage of the residential units, related residential facilities, and additional bonus units, floor area, or density granted pursuant to Density Bonus Law and to determine the two-thirds residential requirement.
-Plans for a "pre-density bonus project" will not be used to calculate the two-thirds requirement.
-The applicant must also comply with all objective standards relating to density bonus applications found in CMC section 19.56.060.

-- (d) Both residential and non-residential components of a qualified mixed-use development are eligible for the streamlined approval process.
+Additional density, floor area, and units, and any other concession, incentive, or waiver of development standards granted pursuant to Density Bonus Law are included in the square footage calculation.
+Gov. Code § 65913.4(a)(2)(C).

+- (c) If the development project qualifies for a density bonus under Government Code section 65915, the applicant must submit detailed plans clearly showing location and the square footage of: - Affordable units that qualify the project for a density bonus, - Additional density, floor area, or units granted pursuant to Density Bonus law The plans must be of sufficient detail to verify the square footage of the residential units and additional bonus units, floor area, or density granted pursuant to Density Bonus Law.
+The applicant must comply with all objective standards relating to density bonus found in CMC Chapter 19.56.
+Guidelines § 300(b)(5). - (d) Both residential and non-residential components of a qualified mixed-use development are eligible for the streamlined approval process.
 Guidelines § 400(b)(2).
 Additional or subsequent permitting requirements pertaining to the individual businesses located in the commercial component (e.g. late night activity, live music or child care use permits) are subject to the City's General Plan and Development Code requirements.
-Guidelines § 400(b)(3). - 2.
-AFFORDABILITY.
-The project must provide affordable housing as specified under Government Code section 65913.4(a)(3)(A) and (a)(4)(B) and under Cupertino's Below Market Rate Housing Program inclusionary zoning ordinance specifically: - (a) SB 35 projects must reserve at least 50% of their total units as affordable to households making below 80 percent of the area median income in Santa Clara County.2 Guidelines § 402(a)(2); see § 402(e).
-As a subset of the SB 35 affordable units, Cupertino's inclusionary zoning ordinance requires either payment of an Affordable Housing Mitigation Fee or that 15% of the base number of units (total units minus any density bonus units) in a project be reserved as follows: - i.
-For developments that offer rental housing: very low-income and low-income households at a 60:40 ratio. - ii.
+Guidelines § 400(b)(3). - AFFORDABILITY.
+The project must provide affordable housing as specified under Government Code section 65913.4(a)(3)(A) and (a)(4)(B) and under Cupertino's Below Market Rate Housing Program inclusionary zoning ordinance specifically: - (a) SB 35 projects must reserve at least 50% of their total units as affordable to households making below 80 percent of the area median income in Santa Clara County.
+Guidelines $\S 402(a)(2)$; see $\S 402(e)$. - (b) Cupertino's inclusionary zoning ordinance provides objective affordability standards for its inclusionary BMR units in a project as follows: - i.
+For developments that offer rental housing: very low-income and low-income households at a 60:40 ratio.
+Because SB 35 requires rental units be made available to households making below 80 percent of the area median income, if the project applicant wants to take credit for both SB 35 units and the City BMR Program, then the most restrictive requirement would apply and these rental units must be made available to households at the ratio required by the City's BMR Program. - ii.
 For developments that offer ownership housing: median and moderate income households at a 50:50 ratio.
-Because SB 35 requires ownership units be made available to households making 80 percent of the area median income, if the project applicant wants to take credit for both SB 35 units and the BMR Program, then the most restrictive requirement would apply and these ownership units must be made available to households making 80 percent of the area median income rather than median and moderate income households. - iii.
-The objective standards in Cupertino's inclusionary zoning ordinance shall apply to the BMR Program subset of the units of the project's affordable units.
+Because SB 35 requires ownership units be made element/docs/SB35 StatewideDeterminationSummary.pdf.